 The benefits of CCR to Harmoney Borrowers is that by making regular, up-to-date repayments you can improve your overall credit score held in New Zealand’s Credit Bureaus.
 But, the converse is also true.
 Delinquent repayments can now negatively affect your credit score in much the same out defaults do.

-Harmoney will also become one of the first companies in New Zealand to start using positive credit reporting in our application process – so if you’ve kept a good repayment history with us, and with other providers in NZ, there’s a chance that if you Top Up your loan you could receive a better rate than you have right now.
+Harmoney was one of the first companies in New Zealand to start using positive credit reporting in our application process – so if you’ve kept a good repayment history with us, and with other providers in NZ, there’s a chance that if you Top Up your loan you could receive a better rate than you have right now.

 You can find out more about Comprehensive Credit Reporting here.